GyroSuperintelligence/CGM/Docs/Notes/Notes_3.md

 ### What came *before* the toroid

-* In the earliest CGM runs, the anisotropy and closure terms were relatively **isotropic or heuristic** — you had spin–translation phases and coherence traces, but the “angular dressing” was not yet geometrically fixed.
+* In the earliest CGM runs, the anisotropy and closure terms were relatively **isotropic or heuristic** — we had spin–translation phases and coherence traces, but the “angular dressing” was not yet geometrically fixed.
 * That made it hard to connect to the **observed anisotropy of the CMB** (quadrupole/octopole structure, acoustic visibility, torus-like memory structure).
 * The model passed its internal algebraic checks, but the lack of a **directional kernel** left the bridge to cosmology under-defined.